FarabiInnovations/agent_network_analysis/README.md

 Validation: Run some of the benchmarking against hybrid network topologies with some adversarial node injections -

-This open-source framework is released under the MIT License, and the code is available for further experimentation and refinement.

 ### For weighted adjacency matrix
 1. Update CSV with desired weighted edges